 Considered the quickest and easiest method, digging tree stumps out of the ground (by professionals) is often recommended.
 Though it may be somewhat expensive, it can be done within a matter of hours, or even minutes, using specialized machinery like stump grinders.
 Smaller stumps can be dug out with a spade shovel or pick axe.

 When all else fails, you can actually turn an old tree stump into an asset.
-I have used them many times as pedestals for container plants, or use a hollowed out stump for the container itself.
+I have used them many times as pedestals for container plants.
+You can also use a hollowed out stump as the container itself.

 Note: Any recommendations pertaining to the use of chemicals are for informational purposes only.
 Chemical control should only be used as a last resort, as organic approaches are safer and more environmentally friendly